LouisKlimek/Hermes-Tasklist-Plugin/README.md

 (the shorthand `LouisKlimek/Hermes-Tasklist-Plugin` works too).
 Then click the **↻ rescan** icon next to the *Plugins* heading — or restart `hermes dashboard` — and hard‑refresh the browser (Ctrl+Shift+R).
 The **List** tab appears in the sidebar.

-- Leave **Enable after install** off — dashboard plugins are discovered via their `dashboard/manifest.json` and don't need a `plugins.enabled` entry (that gate only applies to lifecycle/tool plugins).
 - The repo root *is* the plugin (its `dashboard/manifest.json` sits at the top level), so the bare URL is enough.
 If you ever nest the plugin in a subfolder, append the path: `owner/repo#path/to/plugin`.

 ### Manual — clone or extract